javadr/quran-ur/README.md

 # The quran package
 Copyright © 2019-2023

-The package is prepared for typesetting some of Urdu translations of the Holy Quran.
-The supported translations are done  by `Abul A'ala Maududi`, `Ahmed Raza Khan`, `Ahmed Ali`, `Fateh Muhammad Jalandhry`, `Tahir ul Qadri`, `Syed Zeeshan Haider Jawadi`, `Muhammad Junagarhi`, and `Muhammad Hussain Najafi`.
+The `quran-ur` package is an extension of the `quran` LaTeX package, designed to enhance the typesetting of the Holy Quran by incorporating specific Urdu translations.
+It provides support for German translations carried out by notable translators such as `Abul A'ala Maududi`, `Ahmed Raza Khan`, `Ahmed Ali`, `Fateh Muhammad Jalandhry`, `Tahir ul Qadri`, `Syed Zeeshan Haider Jawadi`, `Muhammad Junagarhi`, and `Muhammad Hussain Najafi`.